w3f/polkadot-wiki/docs/how-to-setup-a-validator-with-nginx-reverse-proxy.md

 ##### public-addr

-`public-addr` - A `public-addr` is a flexible encoding of multiple layers of protocols into a human readable addressing scheme.
+`public-addr` - a flexible encoding of multiple layers of protocols into a human readable addressing scheme.
 In our example, `/ip4/<VALIDATOR_IP>/tcp/<PROXY_PORT>` is a valid `public-addr` that specifies you want the network to reach the Validator IPv4 address with tcp packets on the predefined proxy port.